clemenshug/cellcutter/README.md

                         determined automatically using the chunk size parameter.
 Setting this option overrides the chunk size parameter.
   --cache-size CACHE_SIZE
                         Cache size for reading image tiles in MB.
 For best performance the cache size should be larger than the size of the image.
 (Default: 10240 MB = 10 GB)
   --channels [CHANNELS ...]
                         Indices of channels (1-based) to include in the output e.g., --channels 1 3 5.
-Default is to include all channels.
-This option must be *after* all positional arguments.
+Channels are included in the file in the given order.
+If not specified, by default all channels are included.This option must be *after* all positional arguments.
 ```

 ## Example